Streamlining Form Module Code in Standalone Class Module.

 End Sub

 The Wizard will retrieve the Parameters for the selected items from the ListItems Table and check for the Field List/Control Files from the selected options on the disk.
-If found then retrieves the list of controls, if any, for the sample Event Subroutine.
+If found, then it retrieves the list of controls, if any, for the sample Event Subroutine.

-After the validation check of all the parameter values, it calls the Wizard Function CreateClassTemplate() which creates the Class Module Templates, for the selected options, with the predefined names in your Project's VBE Window's Navigation Pane.
+After validation of parameter values, it calls the Wizard Function CreateClassTemplate(), which creates the Class Module Templates for the selected options, with predefined names in your Project's VBE Window's Navigation Pane.

 The CreateClassTemplate() Wizard Function VBA Code is given below: